ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 In contrast, looking now at the bottom row, we see that **Chinese females and Pacific Islander females** make up a **very different proportion of enrolled students, and yet have nearly identical rates of transfer to the second half of the course**.
 Many of you surely have a bunch of "why?" questions about this data and in all honestly, this author does as well.

-Are there **cultural differences in these considered ethnic groups that holds a B grade to vastly different standards?** If you are a student in one of these ethnic groups, **does it affect your retention if you see more or fewer people in your ethnic group in the lecture hall?** This, author, being in none of these mentioned ethnic groups, is not really sure of the answers here but would love to hear any **discussion in the comments below!**
+Are there **cultural differences in these considered ethnic groups that hold a B grade to vastly different standards?** If you are a student in one of these ethnic groups, **does it affect your retention if you see more or fewer people in your ethnic group in the lecture hall?** This, author, being in none of these mentioned ethnic groups, is not really sure of the answers here but would love to hear any **discussion in the comments below!**

 ---